dsshep/Turbine/README.md

             Condition.AttributeNotExists("pk").And(Condition.AttributeNotExists("sk"))
         )
         .Upsert(entityToInsert)
-        .Commit()
+        .Commit();
 ```
 `StartTransact` returns an object that implements `IAsyncDisposable`.
-On dispose, if `Commit` it will call commit if it
+On dispose, `Commit` will be automatically called if it hasn't already.
-has not already been called.

 ## JSON
 Items can be mapped to/ from JSON columns: